hcdc-x/hcdcx-ai-plus/CONTRIBUTING.md

 ## 📜 Code of Conduct

 This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [contact@hcdcx.ai](mailto:contact@hcdcx.ai).
+Please report unacceptable behavior to [contact.hcdcx@gmail.com](mailto:contact.hcdcx@gmail.com).

 ---